Jose1337Jose/Freenove_Robot_Dog_Kit_for_Raspberry_Pi/docs/source/fnk0050/codes/tutorial/4_Robot_Dog.rst

 .. note::

-    :red:`when Raspberry Pi is shut down, server will be closed.
+    :combo:`red font-bolder:When Raspberry Pi is shut down, server will be closed.
 You need open server again the next time.`

 Run Client on macOS system
 ================================================================